nicolasbrunner/articles/mountainbike/trioofwheels.md

 ## When the dopamine rush takes over - buying two sets of carbon rims

 The idea was to only change one variable at the time - the rim in this case - and keep the rest identical to my control wheels I know well.
 Same hubs, spokes, nipples and lacing-pattern.
-The most obvious choice for a rim was the DT Swiss XMC 320, since it's the direct plastic counterpart to my trusted DT Swiss XM 481 aluminum rims.
-My second choice was a set of Roval Traverse SL II wheels, since they seemed to get good praise everywhere.
-Unfortunately you can't buy the only the rim, so I bought a wheelset that at least shared the same hub.
+The most obvious choice for a rim was the DT Swiss XMC 320, since it's the direct carbon counterpart to my trusted DT Swiss XM 481 aluminum rims.
+As a European, I'm also happy to point out that they are actually produced in Poland.
+The second pick was a set of Roval Traverse SL II wheels, since they seemed to get good praise everywhere.
+Unfortunately you can't buy rims only from Roval, so I bought a wheel set that shared the same DT Swiss 240 hub.

 | | DT Swiss XM 481 29 | DT Swiss XMC 320 29 | Roval Traverse SL II 29 |
 | ----------- | ----------- | ----------- | ----------- |